marvlach/pyspark-big-data/README.md

 ![big_parquets_in_hdfs](https://github.com/marvlach/pyspark-big-data/assets/59962578/69886aa2-3710-4563-afb3-4454c64b496b)

+## Queries
+For the next queries we will be using 2 different ways to load the datasets into Spark engine: csv and parquet.

+Spark provides two ways to represent a dataset: the Dataframe and the RDD.

+- When the dataset is in Dataframe form we can use 2 different APIs to execute queries:

+    - The native Spark dataframe API(df) provides high-level methods similar to an ORM or Pandas.
+    - The SQL API(sql) provides a way to write raw SQL queries after registering the dataframe as a temporary SQL Table

+- When the dataset is in RDD(rdd) form we use the Map-Reduce API to perform queries.

-## Query 1
+### Query 1

-To run query1.py you need to provide 2 arguments: the fileformat from which the data will be loaded from hdfs(csv or parquet) and the pyspark API used to run the query(mr or sql):
+To run query1.py you need to provide 2 arguments: the fileformat from which the data will be loaded from hdfs(csv or parquet) and the pyspark API used to run the query(rdd, sql or df):

 ```
-spark-submit query1.py csv mr
+spark-submit query1.py csv rdd
-spark-submit query1.py parquet mr
+spark-submit query1.py parquet rdd

 spark-submit query1.py csv sql
 spark-submit query1.py parquet sql

+spark-submit query1.py csv df
+spark-submit query1.py parquet df
 ```

 The results can be found in query1.txt